• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you are looking for a great roast to put on the table for the holidays, Sunday dinners or just because you need this Smoked New York Strip Roast!
+If you are looking for a great roast to put on the table for the holidays, Sunday dinners or just because, you need this Smoked New York Strip Roast!
 It’s so easy to smoke with a simple beef rub and hardly any prep.
 The result is a juicy, tender and delicious piece of meat anyone can make.

 Slicing a New York Strip Roast that was smoked

-Looking for a super easy recipe to prepare on your smoker that still tastes amazing?
+Looking for a super easy roast recipe to prepare on your smoker that tastes amazing?
 This Smoked New York Strip Roast is the recipe you are looking for.
 It’s easy enough to make any day of the week, but fancy enough to serve for Sunday dinners with the family or even holiday meals!

 Overhead image of Smoked Strip Roast Ingredients